 Hygiene and Sanitation Protocols

-- Facilities Management staff will clean high-touch areas daily in addition to the overnight cleaning of offices, classrooms, and workspaces as per CDC guidelines for cleaning and disinfection.
-All common area and semi-private restrooms on campus will be cleaned and disinfected on a regular schedule with supplemental cleaning wipes provided for personal use to disinfect surfaces as needed.
+All common areas, as well as semi-private restrooms, on campus will be cleaned and disinfected on a regular schedule.
+Supplemental cleaning wipes will be provided for personal use to disinfect surfaces as needed.

 - Please DO NOT flush any disinfectant wipes down the toilet; they should be disposed of in a trash can after use.

-As a general rule for meetings and classrooms, indoor person-to-person contact for unvaccinated persons needs to be as minimal as possible.
-Face masks are required for unvaccinated persons (see exceptions defined above in Face Masks).
+As a general rule for meetings and classrooms, indoor person-to-person between unvaccinated persons needs to be as minimal as possible.
+Unvaccinated persons should wear face masks.

-- All on-campus events for summer 2021 must be approved by Risk Management, should be virtual unless specifically approved by Risk Management, and shall be open only to currently enrolled Susquehanna students, faculty and staff.
+- All on-campus events for summer 2021 must be approved by Risk Management, should be virtual unless specifically approved by Risk Management

 - As regulated by the Commonwealth, an event or gathering is defined as a temporary grouping of individuals for defined purposes that takes place over a limited timeframe, such as hours or days, including concerts, shows or receptions.
 Conversely, groups of people who share a space within a building in the ordinary course of operations, such as in a classroom or an office building, are not events or gatherings.